-In this project based course students will be trained to screen and represent juveniles before the Executive Office for Immigration Review (the administrative immigration court).
+In this clinic students will be trained to screen and represent juveniles before the Executive Office for Immigration Review (the administrative immigration court).

 Recommended for the following Professional Pathways: Civil Rights/Civil Liberties; Family Law; Government/Public Sector; Immigration; International Law/Human Rights; Labor and Employment; General Practice – Litigation/Dispute Resolution